How to Bring Content Writing & SEO Together

 Put another way, technical optimization is like the oil on a bowling lane that helps the ball, and the bot, travel faster.
 This doesn’t boost rankings, it’s just bad if Google can’t crawl your site.
 No crawling equals no search results equals no organic traffic.

-It’s important to note that Google is getting better over time at crawling sites with technical issues, but you still want to cross your i’s and dot your t’s with these few fixes.
+It’s important to note that Google is getting better over time at crawling sites with technical issues, but you still want to dot your i’s and cross your t’s with these few fixes.

 - Fix broken links with a tool like Screaming Frog